You'll Want Kris Jenner's Makeup Line For The Shade Names Alone

 Never a family to leave you in the dark, she then shared the details on her brand-new lip collection (called Momager, because of course) via Instagram Stories, where she swatched a range of reds, pinks, and nudes in matte, velvet, and gloss finishes on her daughter Kylie's arm.

 Pricing and the full range of shade names have yet to be revealed.
-We've reached out to the Kylie Cosmetics team for more information and will update this post when we hear back, but in the meantime, get ready to see a Jenner makeup line you have (actually) never seen before.
+We've reached out to the Kylie Cosmetics team for more information and will update this post when we hear back.
+In the meantime, get ready to see a Jenner makeup line you have (actually) never seen before.

 Advertisement

-Note: Update: The Kardashian-Jenner family has never been afraid to throw shade — and, apparently, they got that trait from their mama.
-Exhibit A: Included in Kris Jenner's very first makeup line alongside shades like "I raised you on mac n' cheese" and "It's snowing pussy willows," there's a color called, "Your sister's going to jail," Mic reports.